MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 If interactive authentication can't be supported in the session, then the `-UseDeviceAuthentication` argument forces the cmdlet to use a device code authentication flow instead, similar to the corresponding option in the Azure CLI credential.

-#### Authenticate via Visual Studio Code

-Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the editor.
-Apps using `VisualStudioCodeCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate in Visual Studio Code, ensure the Azure Account extension is installed.
-Once installed, open the **Command Palette** and run the **Azure: Sign In** command.

-Additionally, use the [`@azure/identity-vscode`](https://github.com/Azure/azure-sdk-for-js/tree/@azure/identity_4.7.0/sdk/identity/identity-vscode) plugin package.
-This package provides the dependencies of `VisualStudioCodeCredential` and enables it.
-See [Plugins](##plugins).

-It's a [known issue](https://github.com/Azure/azure-sdk-for-js/issues/20500) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
-A long-term fix to this problem is in progress.
-In the meantime, consider [authenticating via the Azure CLI](#authenticating-via-the-azure-cli).

 ### Authenticate the client in browsers

 To authenticate Azure SDK clients within web browsers, we offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
 It's necessary to [create an Azure App Registration](https://learn.microsoft.com/entra/identity-platform/scenario-spa-app-registration) in the Azure portal for your web application first.

 ## Key concepts

-If this is your first time using `@azure/identity` or Microsoft Entra ID, read [Using `@azure/identity` with Microsoft Entra ID](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.7.0/documentation/using-azure-identity.md) first.
+If this is your first time using `@azure/identity` or Microsoft Entra ID, read [Using `@azure/identity` with Microsoft Entra ID](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.8.0/documentation/using-azure-identity.md) first.
 This document provides a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials

 A credential is a class that contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept credentials when they're constructed.
 Service clients use those credentials to authenticate requests to the service.

 The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers various credential classes capable of acquiring a Microsoft Entra token to authenticate service requests.
-All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.7.0/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a `TokenCredential`.
+All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.8.0/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a `TokenCredential`.

 See [Credential Classes](#credential-classes).